MBoemo/DNAscent/docs/source/regions.rst

 In order to determine regions of high and low BrdU incorporation, ``DNAscent regions`` needs to count positive BrdU calls.
 By default, a 6mer is considered to have BrdU incorporated if the log-likelihood of incorporation exceeds 1.25.
 This value was tuned in-house to optimise signal-to-noise, but it can be changed with the ``-l`` flag.
 Likewise, some care has to be given to how positive calls are counted.
 In the example sequence AGCCATTGCAAC, the 6mers TTGCAA and TGCAAC will both be assessed by ``DNAscent detect``.
 If only one of these Ts is a BrdU, their proximity means that both 6mers may flag as positive calls.
 To prevent artefacts from overcounting while minimising undercounting, the default behaviour is to only make a positive call every 4 bases, though this can be changed with the ``-c`` flag.

+``DNAscent regions`` also includes a ``--replication`` flag which will mark replication origins and write them to a file in the working directory called ``calledOrigins.dnascent``.
+Please note that this feature is currently only applicable to BrdU pulses in early S-phase.
+More general origin calling algorithms are currently under development and will be released in due course.

 Output
 ------